Advantages and Disadvantages of Reverse Osmosis Water Filtration

-Because Reverse Osmosis has the ability to remove 95-99 percent of total dissolved solids (TDS) in drinking water, as well as improve the odor, appearance, and overall taste of your water, it’s no mystery why many restaurants use RO-filtered water in their cooking.
+Because Reverse Osmosis has the ability to remove 95-99% of dozens of contaminants, as well as improve the odor, appearance, and overall taste of drinking water, it’s no mystery why many households and restaurants install RO filtration.
 Cooking with filtered water that is free of impurities can dramatically impact the flavor of coffee, tea, soup and most items made with water.

 Disadvantages of Reverse Osmosis